mshoemake3224/yellow/README.md

 2.)
 Is there a correlation between total number of acres burned and rainfall?

 3.)
-Is there a correlation between the number of structures affected and rainfall due to wildfires??
+Is there a correlation between the number of structures affected and rainfall due to wildfires?
 Is there a higher number of structures affected due to the lack of rainfall?

 4.)
 Is there a correlation between the number of deaths and rainfall due to wildfires?
 Are the numbers of deaths caused by wildfires correlated with rainfall?